joonanlab/joonanlab.github.io/team/chanwoong.md

 ### Education & Training
-- 2021-present M.S.
+- 2023-present Ph.D.
 Student, Department of Integrated Biomedical and Life Science, Korea University
-- 2018-2022 B.Sc. in Biosystem and Biomedical Sciences, Korea University, South Korea
+- 2018-2023 B.Sc. (with MSc) in Biosystem and Biomedical Sciences, Korea University, South Korea

 ### Publications
 - Genome-wide evaluation and functional characterization of RNA m6a modification in tumor, in preparation